Europe rattled by Italy, Brexit stress; safe havens keep gaining | MarketScreener

 "Those who waste time hurt the country," the League said in a statement as it presented a no-confidence motion to the Senate in Rome.

-Investors dumped Italian government debt, pushing yields -- which move inversely to prices -- on Rome's 10-year bonds up 26 basis points to 1.8%, the biggest daily increase in over a year.
-[GVD/EUR]
+Investors dumped Italian government debt, pushing yields -- which move inversely to prices -- on Rome's 10-year bonds up 26 basis points to 1.8%, the biggest daily increase in over a year. <IT10YT=RR>

 London's FTSE and the pound were under heavy strain, too, after Britain reported its economy shrank in the second quarter, the first contraction in seven years.